 Frequently Asked Questions (FAQ’s)

 For example, if you have a fear of being "needy" and it makes you afraid to talk about your needs in counseling, that something to move toward.
-We all have needs, and there's nothing to be ashamed of in couples therapy.
+We all have needs, and there's nothing to be ashamed of in getting ready for couples therapy.
 A marriage counselor or marriage therapist is there to be an objective third-party that helps you and your partner navigate things productively and work through any issues you might have.
-Counseling is an excellent place to talk about things that you've been nervous to verbalize.
+Counseling is an excellent place to get some marriage advice and to talk about things that you've been nervous to verbalize.
 It is a safe space where you are there to strengthen the bond you have with your partner and work through anything you have going on that affects your relationship.

 Research shows that over 90% of couples who received couples therapy are happy with the care that they got.
 EFT or emotionally focused therapy, a common modality used in couples counseling, boasts a 70-75% success rate.
 90% of those surveyed said that it helped at least to some extent, whereas the aforementioned 70-75% considered their relationship to be in recovery after therapy.
 You can get couples counseling in person or online through a therapy web site.
 Whether you see someone face to face or remotely depends on a number of factors, including your preferences and requirements.

 Again, it's vital to be honest in couples counseling or couples therapy.
 Most couples see couples therapists or marriage therapists with some sort of idea as to what they want to talk about in therapy.
 It could be that you want to see a couples therapist to work through a disagreement that you have on a regular basis, especially one that feels like a dealbreaker, parenting issues, concerns related to trust or cheating, intimacy issues, or something else.

 In some cases, you might go to a counseling session after a particular issue arises.
 When this happens, it can provide you with a lot of insight.
 For example, if it's valentine's day and your spouse forgets or acts like they don't care and hurts your feelings, you can take the initiative to talk about it.
 You can say, "when this happened on valentine's day, I felt like I wasn't receiving love."
 There are times when your partner may hurt you without realizing it, either due to personal differences or just missing something.
 Personal differences don't mean that you can't work things through.
 It just means that you could benefit from learning about how each other clicks.

 Marriage counseling should give you and your partner skills and tools that you can use throughout the course of your marriage moving forward.
 You're not going to be in couples therapy forever.
 It's typically rather short term.
 What marriage counseling or couples therapy is meant to do is to give you sustainable methods and modalities to use yourself outside of therapy.
 Of course, you can always go back to therapy to learn more.
 Sometimes, individuals or couples go to counseling, stop going to counseling, and then come back.
 The ball is in your court in marriage counseling.

 Your first marriage counseling session will generally consist of your therapist or counselor asking you a series of questions.
 You will tell your new counselor or therapist about who you are and why you're there.
 Likely, during the first session, things won't get too heavy.
 You will just provide an overview of your relationship, what brings you to therapy, and perhaps some of your goals for therapy or counseling.
 You'll reevaluate goals throughout the counseling process to make sure you're getting the most out of the experience.
-To find more information about what you can get from a specific mental health provider, it's best to ask them.
-Some marriage therapists specialize in particular therapy modalities that they use to work with couples.
-Additionally, every therapist will have a different demeanor and personality, which can make a difference.
+If you and your parter just recently got married, yoy can ask a marriage counselor on what to expect for newlyweds.

 Many couples find marriage counseling effective and beneficial.
 Statistics indicate that just over 97% of couples who seek marriage counseling got the assistance they were looking for.
 Counselors and therapists who work with couples are well-versed in relationships sex marriage family and other issues.
 When looking for a marriage therapist, Take note of if there is anything specific that would make you feel comfortable in therapy.